Economy of Malaysia: Infrastructure

-The infrastructure of Malaysia is one of the most developed in Asia.
-Its telecommunications network is second only to Singapore's in Southeast Asia, with 4.7 million fixed-line subscribers and more than 30 million cellular subscribers.(2011) The country has seven international ports, the major one being the Port Klang.
+Malaysia's infrastructure is one of the most developed in Asia.
+In 2016, Malaysia was ranked 18th out of 140 countries in the World Economic Forum's Global Competitiveness Report, the highest among of all developing economies in Asia.
+Its telecommunications network is second only to Singapore's in Southeast Asia, with 4.5 million fixed-broadband subscribers, 8.4 million fixed-line subscribers and 50.1 million cellular subscribers in 2023.
+The country has 7 international ports, the major one being the Port Klang.
 There are 200 industrial parks along with specialised parks such as Technology Park Malaysia and Kulim Hi-Tech Park.
-Fresh water is available to over 95 per cent of the population.
+Fresh water is available to over 95% of the population.
 During the colonial period, development was mainly concentrated in economically powerful cities and in areas forming security concerns.
-Although rural areas have been the focus of great development, they still lag behind areas such as the West Coast of Peninsular Malaysia.
+Although rural areas have been the focus of great development, they still lag behind areas such as those in the west coast of Peninsular Malaysia.
 The telecommunication network, although strong in urban areas, is less available to the rural population.

 Energy

-Malaysia's energy infrastructure sector is largely dominated by Tenaga Nasional, the largest electric utility company in Southeast Asia, with over RM99.03 billion of assets.
+Malaysia's energy infrastructure sector is largely dominated by Tenaga Nasional, the largest electric utility company in Southeast Asia, with over RM99.03 billion in assets.
 Customers are connected to electricity through the National Grid, with more than 420 transmission substations in the Peninsular linked together by approximately 11,000 km of transmission lines operating at 132, 275 and 500 kilovolts.

-In 2013, Malaysia's total power generation capacity was over 29,728 megawatts.
+In 2013, Malaysia's total power generation capacity was over 29,728 MW.
 Total electricity generation was 140,985.01 GWh and total electricity consumption was 116,087.51 GWh.

 Energy production in Malaysia is largely based on oil and natural gas, owing to Malaysia's oil reserves and natural gas reserves, which is the fourth largest in Asia-Pacific after China, India and Vietnam.

 Malaysia has also significant renewable energy resources and has high potential for the development of large-scale solar power and it has one of the most advanced legal frameworks in the ASEAN region for promoting renewables.
 The country set a 20% target of renewable energy in its energy mix by 2025 and to achieve this the government will need to improve its renewable energy governance, investment policy and market entry for foreign investors as well to develop a framework for easier grid connection and use.
 As of 2021, Malaysia is one of the major producers of solar panels for the international market, but paradoxically it has yet to fully capitalize on this for domestic electricity generation.